Parser

 • filed (string) - defendant-specific filing date

-• terminated (string) - defendant-specific filing date
+• terminated (string) - defendant-specific terminating date

-• reopened (string) - defendant-specific reopneing date
+• reopened (string) - defendant-specific reopening date

 • other_court_case (string) - other associated cases